For better website experience please use modern browsers like Chrome, FF or IE10+Ok

 Stress is a fact of life: one which we all face, each in his or her own way.
 In today’s fast-paced, highly volatile, and inter-connected world, stress is inevitable.
 How we handle stress – at work and in our personal life – is what makes the difference.
 Stress can either motivate us to do our best and excel, or it can wear us down until we feel exhausted and burned-out.

 ACPN Training and Development Services aim to facilitate positive change and personal growth for individuals, groups, and organizations through seminars, workshops, and training courses.
 Our activity-based learning methods provide real-life solutions for transforming different types of stress into energy, derived from the psychology of peak performance.

-Since 2009, ACPN has managed to run over 300 training and professional development programs under two main categories: Medical Seminars and Conferences, and Corporate Courses and Workshops.
+Since 2009, ACPN has managed to run over 300 training and professional development programs under two main categories: Medical Seminars and Conferences, and Corporate Courses and Workshops (corporate wellness programs/companies Dubai, UAE).
 To date, more than 20,000 people have participated in these training programs.